queenofdowntime/square-one/README.md

 spaces good for everyone.

 Here's a selection I suggest checking out:
-- [#sq1](https://github.com/fouralarmfire/square-one/blob/master/sq1-slack.md#sq1) -> The dedicated Slack group for newbies following this guide (recommended)
+- [#sq1](https://github.com/fouralarmfire/square-one/blob/master/sq1-slack.md#sq1) -> The dedicated Slack group for newbies following this guide
-- [#codebuddies](https://codebuddies.org/) -> "a community of learners who help each other through conversations on Slack and peer-to-peer organized study groups and virtual hangouts."
+- [#codebuddies](https://codebuddies.org/) -> "a community of learners who help
+each other through conversations on Slack and peer-to-peer organized study groups and virtual hangouts."
 - [#devchat](https://devchat.devolio.net/) -> "a community of developers, asking
 and answering questions, solving challenges, and having a good time learning together"
 - [#codecommunity](https://thecodeteam.com/community/) -> "The goal of the {code}